 Q: Why do you want me to clean my gear before bringing it in for assessment?

-A: How would like it if you had to handle somebody’s sweaty wardrobe all day long?
+A: How would you like it if you had to handle somebody’s sweaty wardrobe all day long?
 We value our staff and we don’t expect them to handle dirty, grubby, muddy, grimy, smelly gear.
-It’s a Health and Safety thing.
+It’s a health and safety thing.
 Besides, our sewing machines don’t deal with dirt very well either.
 So if you haven’t cleaned your kit, we will send it back for you to clean before we can look at it.

 Q: How come my pack still looks stunning but the back guides connecting the shoulder straps to the back have perished?
 Surely this is covered under warranty?